-(1) Cf., Madani, vol. 2, p.
-542.

-(2) Madani, vol. 2, p.
+(2) Cf., Madani, vol. 2, p.
+542. (3) Madani, vol. 2, p.
 543.

-(3) Al-Dubyaan, al-Ghusl, p.
+(4) Al-Dubyaan, al-Ghusl, p.
 128.

-(4) Embracing Islam would be a very important event in a person's life.
+(5) Embracing Islam would be a very important event in a person's life.
 In many cultures, it would not be unusual for someone to get spruced up and cleaned before such an important event.
 Such a washing for the sake of cleaning is definitely permissible and an acceptable act but it would not carry the same weight as ghusl for purification.

-(5) Cf., Madani, vol. 2, pp. 544-549.
+(6) Cf., Madani, vol. 2, pp. 544-549.

-pronouncement of the testimony of faith is neither a prerequisite for faith nor a condition for it.
+- (1) The ghusl must be after the pronouncement of faith and is not sound beforehand.
+This is the view held by some Shafiees, Hanbalis and Malikis.
+Their argument is that the intention must be sound before the ghusl and this could not be proper while the person is in a state of disbelief. - (2) It is acceptable to make the ghusl before the pronouncement of faith.
+This is a view held found in the Shafiee school but considered weak by them.
+This is the view of ibn al-Hummaam of the Hanafis.
+They use the hadith of Thumaamah as evidence for this view. - (3) It is permissible to make the ghusl before the pronouncement of faith if the person has already resolved to become a Muslim.
+This is a view held among the Malikis.
+Their argument is that once a person has made a true resolve to embrace Islam, they are considered Muslim because faith is first an action of the heart and the pronouncement of the testimony of faith is neither a prerequisite for faith nor a condition for it.
 The Maliki ibn Abdul Barr has refuted this view, saying that it is both logically weak and contradicting of the texts.
 He says that no one has ever been treated as a Muslim simply due to intention without stating the faith.
 Therefore, he will not be considered Muslim until he states the testimony and, as such, he will not purify himself or pray until he pronounces the testimony of faith.(1)